 Sentiment analysis of transaction and interaction data can help you identify gaps in training, product deficiencies, or customers who are at a risk of being lost to competitors.
 The type of feedback that is collected using this technique can be used for both real-time interventions (such as getting a supervisor involved in a support call) and for assessing longer-term strategic opportunities.
 Since the data that is being analyzed is coming from day-to-day interactions, it is less likely to include the bias or extreme positive/negative skewing that is common with surveys.

 #7 Industry Analysts

 Like any feedback mechanism, leveraging the work of industry analysts has some challenges and limitations.
 The feedback will tend to be high-level and coarse-grained – lacking the detail and specifics available through direct customer interaction.
+A free ticketing system will make it easier for you to handle all your customer interactions.
 Yet, you can receive a consensus opinion about what factors customers exactly care about and how you are doing relative to those things.
 While industry analysts can assess external opportunities and threats, they don’t typically have visibility to the internal workings of your company to assess your strategy, strengths, and weaknesses.
 As a result, industry analyst reports will need to be interpreted and re-framed within your company’s unique context to be actionable.

 #8 Focus Groups and Discussion Forums

 Focus groups and discussion or community forums where customers interact with each other should be your go-to place for feedback if your goal is to generate new ideas or explore the underlying issues driving customer sentiment.